Explore this Section

 If you decide that Keele is not the place for you after all, there are three steps that you need to take to complete the withdrawal process.

 Firstly, You will need to complete the online withdrawal form form on Evision.
 This can be found by clicking on the 'Courses and Modules' button.

 Secondly, please complete the withdrawal survey to inform us of your reasons for withdrawing.

 Finally, you will need to talk to an adviser in the Student Services Centre to complete a short exit interview and discussion about the implications of withdrawing.

 What are the implications of withdrawing?

 When you withdraw, we will notify your funding body.
 If you receive Student Finance, this will be reassessed to calculate the amount of student finance you are entitled to up to the point of withdrawing.
 You will then receive a new entitlement letter.
 You will not receive any further maintenance payments.

-You will be charged tuition fees up to the point of withdrawal.
+You will be charged tuition fees up to the point of withdrawal - view the withdrawal policy fees here.
 An adviser will discuss this further with you in your withdrawal meeting.

 If you live in university accommodation, you will be required to move out withing 28 days of your withdrawal being completed.
 You can also be reimbursed for any up front accommodation fees you have paid once you have vacated your room and returned your key.

 If you are an international student and you hold a Tier 4 visa, we will inform the Home Office that you will no longer be a full-time student at Keele.
 You will then be required to leave the UK as your current visa will be curtailed (cancelled).